 Because Ideal You improves your metabolism, it is a healthy and sustainable way to lose weight.
 On this program, you won’t have to work out or take pills that may cause you to have an accident.
 Instead, you take all natural, food-based supplements, eat real food, and work with knowledgeable weight loss coaches to achieve your ideal weight.

 The Ideal You program works to fix the imbalances in your body by focusing on the very things that can lead to weight gain – such as food, sleep, and hydration.
 Working out, without addressing diet, often isn’t effective for weight loss, because it doesn’t address the hormonal imbalances that can make it difficult to lose weight.
 With Ideal You, you can lose weight quickly and safely – and keep the weight off long-term.

 Ready to Change Your Life?
 Reach Out to Ideal You Today.

 We know how difficult it is to lose weight.
 Fad diets and diet pills promise to help, but they’re often ineffective or unhealthy – and tend to lead to weight gain as soon as you stop the program.
 That is why we created the Ideal You Whole Body Health program.

 With Ideal You, you get a structured food list and weight loss journal, all-natural food-based supplements to improve your metabolism, regular one on one meetings with a weight loss coach, and daily support from a team of weight loss coaches and doctors.
 There are no shakes, bars or supplements to buy – just a healthy, sustainable approach to life-changing weight loss that happens fast.
-To learn more or to schedule a consultation with Ideal You Health Center, reach out to us today at 800-433-2596 or simply book online.
+To learn more or to schedule a consultation with Ideal You Weight Loss, reach out to us today at 800-433-2596 or simply book online.